 Search for college and training courses

-If you are in year 11 at an East Sussex school you can use UCAS Progress to search and apply for courses at colleges, sixth forms and training providers in East Sussex, Brighton and Hove, Kent and West Sussex.
+If you are in year 11 at an East Sussex school you can use Careers East Sussex to search and apply for courses at colleges, sixth forms and training providers.

 You should receive login details by the start of year 11.
 If you have not received them please ask your school (do not self-register).

 You can find out more about courses and what's on offer by visiting the homepages of further education colleges and sixth forms in East Sussex and nearby counties.
 All of these providers include a SEN and disability offer on their websites.

 - Bexhill College

 - East Sussex College (Hastings)

 - East Sussex College (Lewes and Eastbourne)

 - Hailsham Sixth Form